Redis Server on Ubuntu: Integration with Mailborder #

 Service Management #

-Manage the Redis server using systemd
+Manage the Redis server using systemd:

 # Start Redis